The Proposal: A 4BR Family Home + A Detached Starter Home. Fits the neighborhood perfectly.

 For 4 months, my position hasn't changed.
 The Law hasn't changed.
 The WA Department of Commerce confirmed: State Law mandates these 2 ADUs.

 I did the City's job for them.
 I got the answers.
 Yet even after receiving this determination, the City Manager refused to yield.
-Instead, he sent Melinda Tanner to tell us that if we want the City to acknowledge the State's authority, we must pay over $4,000 in fees ($3,817 base + 5% Tech Fee).
+Instead, he sent a subordinate to tell us that if we want the City to acknowledge the State's authority, we must pay over $4,000 in fees ($3,817 base + 5% Tech Fee).

 They are holding State Law behind a paywall.